 To ensure that crops are receiving the perfect water chemistry each time they are watered and fed, most cultivators choose to filter their starting water in order to maintain the same starting point throughout the season.
-As a general rule of thumb, if your water contains more than 50 PPM, it will need to be filtered.
+As a general rule, if your water contains more than 50 PPM, it will need to be filtered.
 The type of filtration unit you choose depends on how much water you need a day and what quality your starting water is.

-- Carbon or Sediment Filters are used to dechlorinate, or remove chlorine and chloramine from, water and remove larger solids, such as sediment and dirt.
+- Carbon or sediment filters are used to dechlorinate, or remove chlorine and chloramine from, water and remove larger solids such as sediment and dirt.
 They have a fast flow rate and do not produce wastewater.
 These filters do not lower the PPM count of your water but rather the amount of TDS.

-- Water Softeners can also be used for hard water and are commonly placed before an RO filter.
-They function by exchanging calcium and magnesium for sodium chloride which can then easily be removed with an RO filter.
+- Water softeners can also be used for hard water and are commonly placed before an RO filter.
+They function by exchanging calcium and magnesium for sodium chloride, which can then easily be removed with an RO filter.

 Once the water is free of contaminants it is important to check its temperature and make sure it has a substantial amount of oxygen.
 Dissolved oxygen (DO) is the term used to reference the quantity of oxygen that is dissolved in your water.
 DO promotes vigorous root growth, enhances nutrient uptake, and helps to prevent the growth of bacteria forms that can only survive in a non-oxygen rich environment.
 The colder the water, the more DO your water can hold.

-Ideally, you want the temperature of your water to be 72 degrees Fahrenheit, which will hold approximately 5-8% DO.
+Ideally, you want the temperature of your water to be 72 degrees Fahrenheit (22 degrees Celsius), which will hold approximately 5-8% DO.
 Air pumps and air stones are frequently used to pump oxygen into reservoirs to increase the DO content, but these systems are not very efficient.
 A recirculating pump to break the surface tension of the water in your reservoir or a vortex-style reservoir is a much more efficient option for adding DO.
 You cannot over oxygenate your water because it dissipates rather quickly; the more oxygen, the better.

-Irrigation Volume and Frequency
+Irrigation volume and frequency

 Some of the most common questions asked by new cultivators surround the issue of “How much water do I give my plants?” and “How often should I water my plants?”
-While there is no simple answer, there are some good guidelines and tips that can help you keep your plants properly hydrated.
+While there are no simple answers, there are some good guidelines and tips that can help you keep your plants properly hydrated.
 Watering your plants is a balancing act of not too much or too little and with some practice it becomes routine.
 The three major factors that influence irrigation volume and frequency are as follows: